nyimbi/semantica/docs/concepts.md

 Understand the fundamental concepts behind Semantica.

+!!! note "Conceptual Foundation"
+    This guide covers the theoretical foundations of Semantica.
+For hands-on examples, see the [Quickstart Guide](quickstart.md) or [Examples](examples.md).

 ## What is a Knowledge Graph?

 A knowledge graph is a structured representation of information where:

+!!! tip "Visual Understanding"
+    The diagram below shows how entities (nodes) are connected by relationships (edges) to form a knowledge graph.
+This structure enables powerful querying and reasoning capabilities.

 - **Entities** are the nodes (people, places, concepts, etc.)
 - **Relationships** are the edges connecting entities